-- A POWER control that adjusts the behavior from that of an 5W amp to a higher headroom 100W amp.
+- A POWER control that adjusts the behavior from that of a low-headroom 5W amp to a higher headroom 100W amp.

 - A TUBE control that mimics the dynamic compression and headroom characteristics of different power tubes.
 You can dial from the stiffness and immediacy of ultra-linear configuration to the compression and bloom of EL84s.

-- A SAG control that mimics the power supply sag of stiff solid-state rectifiers to the full-on sag of an under-spec'ed tube rectifier.
+- A RECTIFIER control that mimics the power supply sag from completely stiff, through solid-state diode rectifiers, to the full-on sag of a 5Y3 tube rectifier.

 - You can set the PAE for the tightness and bass response of fixed bias amps or the compressed, spongier dynamics of cathode biased amps.